CURRENT MEMBERS OF COUNCIL

 An experienced manager and executive director, Wendy has made a career out of driving innovation and change.
 Widely regarded as a pioneer, she has held key leadership roles across a number of traditionally male dominated industries, from airfreight, telecommunications, and precision engineering to property development, and has been a tireless advocate for women in business and female entrepreneurs.
 Wendy was the first woman to run TNT International's global airfreight operations, overseeing an AUD $250 million business, and negotiating a major service level agreement with Qantas.
 A short-term assignment in China with telecommunications giant Alcatel stretched to seven years, as Wendy became the first women appointed as Senior Vice President of Alcatel Asia Pacific and established the regional headquarters in Shanghai.
 From here Wendy became the Victorian Government's first, and only female Trade Commissioner for North Asia.

-she served on the Advisory Board of the Australian Women Chamber of Commerce
+recently she served on the Advisory Board of the Australian Women Chamber of Commerce and Industry.

 In 2008, Wendy and her husband Geoff moved into property development, and created a private investment company, Wengeo Group.
 Wendy currently serves as a non-executive director with the General Sir John Monash Foundation, Australia's premier international scholarship program, and World Vision Australia, one of Australia's largest disaster relief and development agencies.
 Having experienced first-hand the difficulties faced by women in raising capital in Australia, Wendy lobbied Springboard Enterprises, the premier professional development program for women entrepreneurs in the USA, to establish its accelerator program in Australia.
 Wendy is a 3-time finalist in Telstra Businesswomen's Awards, having been nominated by QBE Insurance, Alcatel, and Westpac, and in 2006 was a finalist in the Shanghai Business Women of the Year Awards.